particle-iot/docs/src/content/tutorials/device-os/led.md

 {{#if has-mesh}}

-Mesh devices from the factory somewhat ironically do not have a factory user firmware backup image installed.
+Gen 3 (Argon, Boron, Xenon) devices from the factory somewhat ironically do not have a factory user firmware backup image installed.
 Thus it's best if you pre-install one using the steps above first.

 To factory reset, hold down the MODE button and tap RESET.
 The status LED will blink: